transloadit/uppy/docs/guides/migration-guides.md

 - The URL endpoint (used by the `Url`/`Link` plugin) is now turned off by default and must be explicitly enabled with `COMPANION_ENABLE_URL_ENDPOINT=true` or `enableUrlEndpoint: true`.
+- Custom provider breaking changes.
+If you have not implemented a custom provider, you should not be affected.
+  - The static `getExtraConfig` property has been renamed to `getExtraGrantConfig`.

 ## Migrate from Robodog to Uppy plugins